Now ideas for wellness

 2-18 Evaluation of the performance of the highest governance body

-Corporate Governance > Evaluation of Board of Directors
+Governance > Business Management System > Evaluation of the Board of Directors

 Evaluations of the Board of Directors